hobovsky/polyglot/README.md

    automatically scrolled to show your score.
  - Show "Translations" tab on kata page and kata tabs on "/kata/####/translations" page.
- - "Show Kata Description" and "Show Kata Test Cases" sections can be toggled now and can be collapsed after once expanded.
  - TODO: Filter discourse threads by resolution status (show only resolved/unresolved).
  - TODO: You can configure the script and enable/disable features.
+ - ~~ "Show Kata Description" and "Show Kata Test Cases" sections can be toggled now and can be collapsed after once expanded. ~~ (feature was removed from Polyglot as it got implemented directly on CW)

  HOW TO UNINSTALL IT?
 --------------------
  I haven't checked.

  KNOWN ISSUES
 ------------
  - Yes.
  - A race condition here or there.